swangarch/cub3d/README.md

 Mouse	Look around (if enabled)
 9 0 shadow

-📌 Notes
+# Notes
 The code follows the 42 Norm.

 No external libraries were used beyond MinilibX and syscall.

 Developed and tested under Linux with MinilibX.

-Only for educational use
+Only for educational use.